-Congratulations!
-You’ve tied the knot!
-You’re ready to relax and enjoy wedded bliss, and taxes probably aren’t on your radar just yet.
-Here’s the thing: now that you are a married couple, your tax situation will be different, and it’s best to prepare as early as possible.
+Now that you are a married couple, your tax situation will be different.
+It’s best to prepare as early as possible.
 That’s why we’ve put together a basic tax prep checklist that should make it simpler and easier to file your tax return as a married couple.
 Here are five things you’ll need to do to get ahead of your tax situation:

 When you started at your job, your employer asked you to fill out the W-4 Employee’s Withholding Allowance Certificate.
 The amount of federal income tax that has been withheld from your pay is based on your personal and financial situation at that time.
 Now that you’re married, you’ll want to revisit the Form W-4 and change your marital status.
 Note: if you and your spouse both work, your combined incomes may move you into a higher tax bracket.What W-4 Allowances do You Qualify For?

 Did you move into a new place after your wedding?
 If one or both of you now has a different address, be sure to let the IRS know by filling out a Form 8822, Change of Address.

 4. Decide what your filing status will be

 You’re no longer single, so you can’t file as single.
 You’ll need to choose between married filing jointly and married filing separately.
 You may want to figure the tax both ways to find out which status results in the lowest tax.
 Learn more about married filing jointly vs. separately.